 Please do NOT pay any fees until your permit application is approved.
 Also, NEVER send us any payments via mail, courier, or express mail service as we do not have the ability to receive or process any payments in our office.

-We will review your application and once approved we will send you an invoice which will contain a link to pay online.
+We will review your application promptly and once approved we'll send you an invoice which will contain a link to pay online.

-The Office of Cable Television, Film, Music & Entertainment (OCTFME) accepts MasterCard and Visa only at this time.
-The District Government currently does not accept American Express.
-No exceptions.
+The Office of Cable Television, Film, Music & Entertainment (OCTFME) accepts MasterCard, Visa, and American Express at this time.

 Permit fees are payable only after your application is approved, but in advance of filming.